Piszmog/rabbitmq-example/README.md

 the memory (I am still testing the least amount of memory required), instances, environment variables, and any services to bind to.

 #### Rabbitmq Service
+The application binds to [CloudAMQP](https://docs.run.pivotal.io/marketplace/services/cloudamqp.html).
+When the application binds to the RabbitMQ service, environment variables are placed on the application.

+The application uses the URL from the `cloudamqp` environment variable to connect to the MQ service.

+#### Embedded Server
+To deploy to Cloud Foundry, the platform tries to do health check on the application to ensure the app started successfully.
+To allow this to happen, a server needed to be started.

 ### Pushing
 To push to Cloud Foundry, change directories to where the `manifest.yml` file is located and run